gabijanag/Sentiment_Analyses_Cornell_Movie_Review/README.md

 * Text has been split into one snippet per line.

 #### To further proccess data:

-* Remove punctuation
-* Remove numbers.
+* Firstly replace contractions to their equivalents.
-* Remove all the single characters
+* Remove all the single characters.
+* Remove punctuation and numbers.
+* Replace multiple spaces with a single space.
+* Replace slang words and abbreviations with their equivalents.
 * Remove stopwords (except for not).
 Stop words are the most common words in a language like “the”, “a”, “on”, “is”, “all”.
 These words carry little importance to the sentiment analyces.
 * Lemmatization.
 The aim of lemmatization, like stemming, is to reduce inflectional forms to a common base form.
 As opposed to stemming, lemmatization does not simply chop off inflections.
 Instead it uses lexical knowledge bases to get the correct base forms of words.
 * Tokenization.
-* Dealing with negations (like “not good”) is a critical step in Sentiment Analysis.
+* Negation replacement.
+Dealing with negations (like “not good”) is a critical step in Sentiment Analysis.
 A negation word can influence the tone of all the words around it, and ignoring negations is one of the main causes of misclassification.

 ### Movie Review Dataset